 I truly admire writers who can work as journalists or copywriters, and keep their creative projects on the side, using one work to fire the other.
 For years I told myself I could do some version of this though I’ve never thought as myself as a journalist, and I’m not.
 I’ve zero interest in reporting on the blunt facts of daily events.
 What interests me is truths that can’t be seen or measured, a bigger picture.

 As an Aquarian, I’ve always been drawn to the mystical, as it’s here that my imagination is most alive, and cannabis adds to that fire.
-But it’s not the work of journalism or even copywriting, both of which are writing as profession with clearly defined parameters, restraints that stifle my creativity.
+But it’s not the work of journalism or even copywriting, both of which are writing as profession with clearly defined parameters and restraints that challenge my creativity.

 Yet, I tried for decades to maintain the illusion that I could juggle a creative writing life and a professional writing life because it was a way to earn money from writing.
 In that way, I could tell myself I was a “writer.”
-It wasn’t the writing goal I wanted but writing paid my bills and that made it real, made me real.
-In reality, I was a hack, riddled with shame for being too cowardly to commit to my true goals.
+It wasn’t the writing goal I wanted but writing paid my bills and that made it real.
+I was also riddled with shame for being too cowardly to commit to my true goals.

 CANNABIS AS HOLDER OF DREAMS